 Who are we looking for?

-We are looking to offer places to inspirational people who have a proven track record of good communication skills, the ability to use their initiative and work under pressure in a demanding environment.
+We are looking to offer places to inspirational people who have a proven track record of good communication skills and the ability to use their initiative and work under pressure in a demanding environment.

-School Direct (salaried) is aimed at graduate career changers who have three or more years’ work experience.
-This year successful applicants have proven at the point of application and also at interview, that they have the necessary skills and understanding of the role of the teacher to be able to train as teachers whilst working in a school environment.
+PLACES NOW FULL - School Direct (salaried) is aimed at graduate career changers who have three or more years’ work experience.
+This year, successful applicants have proven at the point of application and also at interview, that they have the necessary skills and understanding of the role of the teacher to be able to train as teachers whilst working in a school environment.

-School Direct (fee paying) route is also a school based route into initial teacher training for applicants who are often undergraduates or have limited experience of working in schools, leading classes and taking responsibility for teaching on a regular basis.
+School Direct (fee paying) route is also a school-based route into initial teacher training for applicants who are often undergraduates or who have limited experience of working in schools, leading classes and taking responsibility for teaching on a regular basis.

 Training with disabilities and other needs